copdips/copdips.github.io/_posts/2018/2018-05-07-setting-up-powershell-gallery-and-nuget-gallery-for-powershell.md

 # find the path of Python installation
 get-package python | % source

-# You need to add manually the package executable path to your USER PATH, and to get the current USER Path
+# You need to add manually the package executable path to your USER PATH.
+# To get the current USER Path
 [System.Environment]::GetEnvironmentVariable('Path', 'User')

+# To set the current USER Path
+[System.Environment]::SetEnvironmentVariable('Path', $newPathInSingleStringSeparatedByColumn, 'User')
 ```

-> In fact, you can find out from the output of `Get-PackageSource` that `Find-Package` can search the packages and modules in both Nuget Gallery and Powershell Gallery
+> In fact, you can find out from the output of `Get-PackageSource` that `Find-Package` can search the packages and modules in both Nuget Gallery and Powershell Gallery.